 The Emperor loved it.
 And so a dish, legend, and name were born.

 Whatever the truth of the matter, it’s widely accepted that Kaiserschmarren does date back to the days of Franz Joseph (most likely a little earlier), even if the Kaiser part of the name probably stems from some other meaning.
-All that really matters is that it’s another fine addition to the choice of dessert when in Vienna.
+All that really matters is that it’s another fine addition to your choice of dessert when in Vienna.